etleap/terraform-provider-etleap/docs/resources/pipeline.md

 However, without column mapping, native schema changes are not supported and will cause the table's underlying Parquet files to be rewritten, which can be slow.
 Schema changes will also not preserve column constraints such as `NOT NULL` on the destination tables.
 Requires replacement if changed. ; Default: false
 - `primary_key` (List of String) The destination column names that constitute the primary key. <br> If the pipline has a sharded source include a column that specifies the shard identifier.
 Requires replacement if changed.
 - `retain_history` (Boolean) If the destination table should retain the history of the source.
-More information here: https://support.etleap.com/hc/en-us/articles/360008168574.
+More information here: https://docs.etleap.com/docs/documentation/56a1503dc499e-update-with-history-retention-mode.
 Defaults to `false`.
-Requires replacement if changed.
+Requires replacement if changed. ; Default: false
 - `wait_for_quality_check` (Boolean) If set to `true`, a `Transformation Complete` event is published once a transformation completes, and the pipeline waits for a `Quality Check Complete` event before loading to the destination.
 Defaults to `false`.
-Requires replacement if changed.
+Requires replacement if changed. ; Default: false

 <a id="nestedatt--destination--redshift"></a>